 Notices of all formal bids and formal proposal are posted on the bulletin board in the office of the Procurement Office.
 All formal bids and formal proposals are also available free of charge on the City's website.
 When requesting a printed copy of a formal bid document directly from the Procurement Office an administrative fee may apply.

 City of Hollywood formal solicitations are also available for download on the OpenGov website at e-Procurement Portal

 Lowest Responsive and Responsible Bidder

-After quotations or formal bids are tabulated, they are analyzed by Procurement Services Division and the Department requesting the goods, materials or services to determine the lowest responsive responsible bid.
+After quotations or formal bids are tabulated, they are analyzed by Procurement Office and the Department requesting the goods, materials or services to determine the lowest responsive responsible bid.
 Depending on the quote, bid or proposal award times varies greatly, analysis and award could take up to forty-five (45) days on formal bids and formal proposals which require multiple review and approvals.

 Rejection of Bids